infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 ## How to recognize conflicted files?

-When a conflict occurs, you will immediately notice conflict message in the terminal.
+When a conflict occurs, you will immediately notice a conflict message in the terminal.

 The conflicted file will also be marked red in the project view.
 When you open the file, you will notice additional lines in the file.